Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/SoapUI.md

 The following fields can be specified on this screen:

-- **SOAP-UI Location** -- This should be SOAP-UI Bin folder that contains the "TestRunner.bat" batch file that will be used to actually run the automated tests.
+- **SOAP-UI Location**: This should be SOAP-UI Bin folder that contains the "TestRunner.bat" batch file that will be used to actually run the automated tests.
-- **Installation Type** -- This allows you to take advantage of the enhanced reporting available in the commercial "Pro" edition of SoapUI.
+- **Installation Type**: This allows you to take advantage of the enhanced reporting available in the commercial "Pro" edition of SoapUI.
 Check the "SOAP-UI Pro Installation" box only if you are using the commercial version of SoapUI (known as SoapUI Pro).
-- **Execution Type** -- If this is a LoadUI performance test rather than a standard SoapUI functional test, check the box and RemoteLaunch will know to parse the load-test report format.
+- **Execution Type**: If this is a LoadUI performance test rather than a standard SoapUI functional test, check the box and RemoteLaunch will know to parse the load-test report format.
-- **Trace Logging** -- Normally this can be left unchecked unless you are diagnosing configuration issues and need additional logging.
+- **Trace Logging**: Normally this can be left unchecked unless you are diagnosing configuration issues and need additional logging.

 ## Setting up the Automated Test Cases
 This section describes the process for setting up a test case in Spira for automation and linking it to an existing SoapUI test suite and test case.